MP: Retired Army man shoots dead TV repair shop owner in Mhow

 Mhow (Madhya Pradesh): A retired Army man allegedly shot dead a television repair shop owner on Monday afternoon in Mhow in Madhya Pradesh, a police official said.

-Accused JB Singh Parihar shot four rounds, two of which hit Nilesh Agrawal, who succumbed to injuries at a nearby hospital, he said.
+He said that accused JB Singh Parihar shot four rounds, two of which hit Nilesh Agrawal, who succumbed to injuries at a nearby hospital.

 "Parihar, a retired army soldier, had given his TV to Agrawal for repairs about two months back and had come to the shop regarding this many times.
-When he called Agrawal on his mobile phone on Monday afternoon, both of them had a heated exchange of words," Mhow Additional Superintendent of Police Shashikant Kankane said.
+When he called Agrawal on his mobile phone on Monday afternoon, both of them had a heated exchange of words," Mhow ASP Shashikant Kankane said.

-Parihar surrendered at the Additional SP office and has been charged with murder, the official said.
+The official said that Parihar surrendered at the Additional SP office and has been charged with murder.

 (To receive our E-paper on whatsapp daily, please click here.
 To receive it on Telegram, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)